-Model prisoner: Sex offender Michael William Hogan granted parole
+'Model prisoner': Sex offender Michael William Hogan granted parole

 A former school principal convicted for sexual offending against a boy has been granted parole after being dubbed a "model prisoner".

 Michael William Hogan, 57, was released today after appearing before the Parole Board for the first time last month.
-His statutory release date was September 12, 2025.
+His statutory release date is September 12, 2025.

 Hogan was jailed for nine years and three months in 2016 after he admitted indecently assaulting a teenage boy in the early 1990s.